True Blue Code of Ethics

 - Make every effort to communicate to the prospect the potential for loss, as well as the potential for gain, in any product or strategy employed.

-- Disclose and explain the footnotes and explanations on all illustration material.
+- Disclose and explain the footnotes and explanations on all illustration materials.
 Only use materials that are understandable and meet compliance regulations.

 - Keep your client informed of changing circumstances that bear upon the product or plan.

-Maintain personal conduct which will reflect favorably on the insurance and financial services profession and the Million Dollar Round Table.
+Maintain personal conduct that will reflect favorably on the insurance and financial services profession and the Million Dollar Round Table.

-- Speak only the truth regarding persons, products or companies.
+- Speak only the truth regarding persons, products, and companies.
 If you can’t say something positive, say nothing.

 - Do not engage in illegal or unethical behavior inside or outside of the business practice.